Spice Cake with Maple Syrup Cream Cheese Icing

 Bake Time: 30 minutes

-INGREDIENTS for spice cake
+INGREDIENTS for the cake batter

 1 tsp ground dry ginger or grated sunthi